Data Retention

 3 years for older configurations

-For historical-log-type data (such as Syslog, alert history, audit logs, detailed call records, and the like) Netreo will store the last 3 million records, regardless of date.
-Each log type is handled independently, so Netreo stores 3 million of each type (except SNMP trap and Syslog—which are stored together).
+For historical-log-type data (such as Syslog, alert history, audit logs, detailed call records, and the like) Netreo stores the last 3 million records, regardless of date.
+Each log type is handled independently, so Netreo stores 3 million records for each type (except SNMP trap and Syslog—which are stored together).
 In most environments, this provides several years of log history.
 However, in very high-traffic environments, it may be less.
-Netreo stores time-series data for log monitoring as indicated in the time-series data section above.
+Netreo stores time-series data for log performance monitoring as indicated in the time-series data section above.

 Traffic Flow Data